ceramic engineering

 What is Ceramic Engineering?

-Ceramics are inorganic, non-metallic materials that have been hardened through the action of baking at high temperatures.
+Ceramics are inorganic, non-metallic materials that have been hardened through baking at high temperatures.
 Ceramics are well-known for being highly resistant to heat.
 As a result, they are used for applications where other materials, such as polymers and metals, don’t hold up.

 Ceramic engineering involves the design and manufacture of ceramic products.
-Ceramic engineers utilize technology and advanced processes to convert ceramic materials into usable products and structures.
+Engineers in this field utilize technology and advanced processes to convert ceramic materials into usable products and structures.
+These processes often involve the careful selection of raw materials and the application of specialized manufacturing techniques to enhance mechanical properties.

 Common Uses of Ceramics